hmm34/fraud/README.md

 #### `sum(I first, I last, T id)`

-Computes the sum of a list of numbers, ranging from [first, last).
+Computes the <a href="http://en.wikipedia.org/wiki/Summation">summation</a> of a list of numbers, ranging from [first, last).
 User must provide the additive identity.
 The returning sum is the same value type as the elements to which the iterators point.